 Management is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Rule 13a-15(f) and 15d-15(f) under the Exchange Act.
+Our internal control system is designed to provide reasonable assurance to our management and the board of directors regarding the preparation and fair presentation of published financial statements.
+All internal control systems, no matter how well designed, have inherent limitations.
+Therefore, even those systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation and presentation.

-Management conducted, under the supervision of our Chief Executive Officer and Chief Financial Officer, an evaluation of the effectiveness of our internal control over financial reporting based on the framework in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on the assessment performed, management concluded that our internal control over financial reporting was effective as of December 31, 2019.
+Management conducted, under the supervision of our CEO and CFO, an evaluation of the effectiveness of our internal control over financial reporting based on the framework in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on the assessment performed, management concluded that our internal control over financial reporting was not effective as of December 31, 2020 and 2019 due to the identification of the following: